-This chapter describes the bootable Dell Server Assistant CD and tells you how to use the utilities, diagnostics, documentation, drivers, and other items included on the CD.
-Most of the functions available on the Dell Server Assistant CD are also available using a bootable utility partition that is installed on your hard-disk drive.
-This chapter describes the utility partition and provides instructions for reinstalling the partition (if necessary) and information about using the utility partition menu.
+The Dell OpenManage Server Assistant CD contains utilities, diagnostics, documentation, drivers, and other items that can help you configure a PowerEdge 6400 system to best meet your needs.
+Some of the functions available on the Dell OpenManage Server Assistant CD are also available on a bootable utility partition that is installed on your hard-disk drive.
+This section describes how to use the Dell OpenManage Server Assistant CD.
+It also describes the utility partition and its options and provides instructions for reinstalling the partition (if necessary).